University of North Carolina, Chapel Hill, NC

 I am a member of the team that won an Intel Labs Academy Award for the “Best Promising New Idea” (April 2014)

 I will serve on the Advisory Board for NITLE (National Institute for Technology in Liberal Education) starting in Fall 2013.

-I have been a member of the Steering Committee for the IEEE International Symposium on Mixed and Augmented Reality since 2002, and I was the Chair of the Steering Committee from 2008 - 2012.
+I was a member of the Steering Committee for the IEEE International Symposium on Mixed and Augmented Reality from 2002 - 2020, and I was the Chair of the Steering Committee from 2008 - 2012.